slab/quill/docs/docs/modules/toolbar.md

 });
 ```

-Alternatively you can manually create a toolbar in HTML, and pass the DOM element or selector into Quill.
+For use cases requiring even more customization, you can manually create a toolbar in HTML, and pass the DOM element or selector into Quill.
 The `ql-toolbar` class will be added to the toolbar container and Quill attach appropriate handlers to `<button>` and `<select>` elements with a class name in the form `ql-${format}`.
 Buttons element may optionally have a custom `value` attribute.

 ```html
 <!-- Create toolbar container -->